arunrails20/fuberapp/README.md

     Request:
         latitude: should be a float or integer type
         longitude: should be a float or integer type
-        color: should be a string type
+        color: should be a string type, this param is optional
     Response:
     	{ "cab_details": {
     	  "id": 3,